Basic usage

 andnullable

 .
-This does NOT mean that the object is, by default,null
+This does NOT necessarily mean the default value of the field isnull

 not required